 Table 3.
-Reaction frequency for the same run as in Figs. 2-4 and Table 2.
+Reaction frequency for the same run as in Fig. 2 and Table 2.

 Chemical reactions Reaction frequency Observations

 CONTROL

-$5 + 4 \Leftrightarrow 54$ ~ 103 Monomer + monomer ↔
+5 + 4 ↔ 54 ~ 103 Monomer + monomer ↔ non-palindromic dimer

-non-palindromic dimer

-$5 + 5 \Leftrightarrow 55$ Monomer + monomer ↔

-4 + 4 ↔44 ~ 52 palindromic dimer

-EXPERIMENTAL

-$5 + 4 \leftrightarrow 54$ ~ 88 Monomer + monomer ↔

-non-palindromic dimer

 5 + 5 ↔ 55 Monomer + monomer ↔

+4 + 4 ⇔44 ~ 52 palindromic dimer

+Experiment

+5 + 4 ↔ 54 ~ 88 Monomer + monomer ↔ non-palindromic dimer

+5 + 5 ↔ 55 Monomer + monomer ↔

-4 + 4 ↔ 44 ~ 42 palindromic dimer
+4 + 4 ⇔44 ~ 42 palindromic dimer

 We may also compare the reaction dynamics of the two systems, in particular, how frequently reactions happen.
 Table 3 displays how often each possible reaction happens on average over 50 time steps once the dynamics have reached the equilibrium.
-In both the control and the experimental case reaction frequencies fall into two classes, the one containing the self-reactions and the other one the non-self-reactions.
+In both the control and the experimental case reaction frequencies fall into two classes, one containing the self-reactions and the other one the non-self-reactions.
 Note that in both cases, the reactions that involve palindromic dimers are half as frequent as those that involve non-palindromic ones.
 The experimental case shows that the frequency of each reaction is lower than its corresponding one in the control.
 We now discuss two different observed effects in detail.

 Concentration effect: In the control case the only force that can keep the reagents close to each other is due to the (possible) strong covalent bonds formed between two of them.
-As we said above, if two reagents come within a distance smaller than their bond forming radius, then they form a strong bond that keeps on existing as long as the reagents' distance is smaller than their bond breaking radius.
+As explained in [1, 6], if two reagents come within a distance smaller than their bond forming radius, then they form a strong bond that keeps on existing as long as the reagents' distance is smaller than their bond breaking radius.
 The reagents are free to float around until they form a strong bond.
 At this point, the bond strength will determine how long the bonded monomers will stay close to each other enough to keep their bond intact.
-The weaker the bond, the more likely it will be for it to get broken in the following time steps, leaving the two resulting monomers free floating again.
+The weaker the bond, the more likely it will be for it to break in the following time steps, leaving the two resulting monomers free floating again.
 Apart from the bond strength, nothing affects the survival probability of a dimer.

 In the experimental case, clusters of reagents form because of the weak forces that attract them to micelles.
-Therefore when the covalent bonds are broken, the monomers don't start to freely diffuse again, but continue to be entrapped in the same cluster, then it is very likely that they are involved in new bonding reactions, possibly with other free monomers in the same cluster
+Therefore when the covalent bonds are broken, the monomers don't start to freely diffuse again, but continue to be entrapped in the same cluster, then it is very likely that they are involved in new bonding reactions, possibly with other free monomers in the same cluster.